Home » Cryptocurrency Trading Guide

 Oscillators

 Oscillators are technical indicators that oscillate about a central line or within the upper and lower limits of the indicator box.
 Oscillators are used to identify when a particular asset is overbought or oversold.
-Technically speaking, when the indicator enters the upper extreme band, the asset can be said to be in the overbought region, and if it is in the lower extreme band, the asset may be said to be oversold.
+Technically speaking, when the indicator enters the upper extreme band, the asset can be said to be in the overbought region, and if it is in the lower extreme band – it is oversold.

 Examples of oscillator indicators include the Relative Strength Index, the Williams %R, Stochastic, CCI, Momentum, and the MACD.